 On April 19, 2016, I turned 43…..

-- A life filled with “OH WELLs” is far greater than one filled with “WHAT IFs”.
-Fill your life with experiences not things, as those are what will last with you, and create the memories that you will cherish later in your life.
-Don’t let fear prevent you from going after what you want, even if you don’t get it, you have at least tried.
+- A life filled with “OH WELLs” is far greater than one filled with “WHAT IFs.”
+Fill your life with experiences, not things, as those will last with you, and create the memories you will cherish later in your life.
+Don’t let fear prevent you from going after what you want; even if you don’t get it, you have at least tried.

 - Make working out part of my daily routine and not an item on my To-Do list.

 - Spend more money on new experiences vs. new possessions.

 What I am sharing here might not be a revelation or the secret of happiness to many of you, but my own revelation made me wake up and see my life more clearly.

 Finally, I would leave you with this thought, If you were given a book with the story of your own life, would you read it till the end?